-A further complication is that Muslim commentators declared that the invasion by elephant-mounted troops occurred when the Prophet was in the womb of his mother, in the 'Year of the Elephant,' fifty days before his birth.
-This would have taken place around 570 on traditional calculations, and yet the Himyarite inscription apparently places the expedition against the Arabs in 552.
-Although the Prophet may have been born earlier than 570, it seems unlikely that he was born as early as 552.
-Carlo Conti Rossini even suggested that King Afilas of Axum controlled Yemen around 300, and that his name had become conflated with the word fil, elephant, in popular folk tales.
+A further complication is that Muslim commentators declared that the invasion by elephant-mounted troops occurred when the Prophet was in the womb of his mother, in the "Year of the Elephant", fifty days before his birth.6 This would have been around 570.
+However, the Himyarite inscription places the expedition against the Arabs in 552, some twenty years before the birth of the Prophet.7 Carlo Conti Rossini even suggested that King Afilas of Axum controlled Yemen around 300, and that his name had become conflated with the word fil, elephant, in popular memory.8

 If there were war elephants in southwestern Arabia in the sixth century, historians tend to assume that they came from Ethiopia.
-However, Cosmas, an Egyptian monk writing at the time, noted that Ethiopians were not good at taming and training elephants, even if they did so occasionally.
-Moreover, it is known that rulers in India supplied elephants to southern Arabia.
+However, Cosmas, an Egyptian monk writing at the time, noted that Ethiopians were not good at taming and training elephants, even if they did so occasionally.9 Moreover, it is known that rulers in India supplied elephants to southwestern Arabia.10

 Whatever the facts, Muslims generally believed Abraha's story, with ambiguous cultural and religious consequences.
-On the one hand, the elephant was portrayed as an animal of considerable power, often described as 'mighty.'
-Some speculate that the words in chapter 81, verse 5, of the Qur'ân, concerning the end times, also refer to elephants: 'When the savage beasts shall be mustered'.
-Furthermore, the birth of the Prophet in the 'Year of the Elephant' could be seen as an omen of his later success in life.
+On the one hand, the elephant was portrayed as an animal of considerable power, often described as "mighty".
+Some speculate that the words in chapter 81, verse 5, of the Qur'ân, concerning the end times, also refer to elephants: "When the savage beasts shall be mustered."11 Furthermore, the birth of the Prophet in the "Year of the Elephant" could be seen as an omen of his later success in life.12

-On the other hand, the elephant was an animal fielded in war by infidels, and was a 'dark monster, which can destroy everything.'
-Even the Arabic word for elephant, fîl, was derived from Persian pîl, underlining the animal's foreign origins.
-Muslims were more attached to local horses and camels, which are favourably and frequently depicted in the Qur'ân and other early Islamic texts.

-Prejudices against elephants persisted.
-When Yaq'ûb al-Saffâr, founder of the dynasty that took his name, captured war elephants in 864, he declined to make use of them.
-He declared that they were 'inauspicious,' as pious Muslims linked them to Abraha's story.
-Edmund Bosworth suggests that this was an excuse, but, even so, it was telling that Yaq'ûb should have used this particular excuse.
+On the other hand, the elephant was an animal fielded in war by infidels, and was a "dark monster, which can destroy everything".13 Even the Arabic word for elephant, fil, was derived from Persian pîl, underlining the animal's foreign origins.14 Muslims were more attached to local horses and camels, which are favourably and frequently depicted in the Qur'ân and other early Islamic texts.15 When Yaq'ûb al-Saffâr, founder of the dynasty that took his name, captured war elephants in 864, he declined to make use of them.
+He declared that they were "inauspicious", as pious Muslims linked them to Abraha's story and the "Year of the Elephant".
+Edmund Bosworth suggests that this was an excuse, but, even if it was, it was telling that Yaq'ûb should have used this particular excuse.16